Once again four main phases of airfield attacks.

 Inland, a separate formation bombed Brooklands, damaging facilities used for Vickers Wellington production.
 Meanwhile, other groups struck Cuxton, where the Shorts Aircraft Works suffered damage to its drawing offices.

-At 16:12 hours, roughly 250 German aircraft crossed the coast near Dungeness and Deal.
-Bombers and their escorts fanned out across Kent and Essex.
-One formation attacked Hornchurch at 16:40 hours—six bombs hit the airfield, but with minimal structural damage.
-Nearby, AA Brigade Headquarters suffered some impact.
-Other targets included Detling and Eastchurch.
+At 16:12 hours, a force of approximately 250 German aircraft crossed the coast near Dungeness and Deal.
+The bomber formations, with their fighter escorts, fanned out across Kent and Essex to strike multiple targets.
+One group attacked Hornchurch at 16:40 hours, where six bombs fell on the airfield, causing only limited structural damage.
+Nearby, AA Brigade Headquarters was also affected, while further raids were directed against Detling and Eastchurch.

-At Debden, severe damage was inflicted, forcing the establishment of an emergency operations room in a chalk pit outside Saffron Walden.
-Eastchurch sustained multiple raids.
-A dump containing 350 250-lb bombs exploded during the first attack, damaging administrative buildings, destroying the NAAFI, and rendering most of the airfield unusable.
-A later raid further damaged another hangar.
-Eastchurch was declared non-operational and evacuated.
+At Debden, the airfield sustained severe damage, forcing the establishment of an emergency operations room in a chalk pit outside Saffron Walden.
+Eastchurch, meanwhile, was subjected to repeated attacks.
+During the first raid, a dump containing 350 250-lb bombs exploded, damaging administrative buildings, destroying the NAAFI, and rendering much of the airfield unusable.
+A subsequent raid inflicted further damage on a hangar.
+As a result, Eastchurch was declared non-operational and evacuated.

 No. 603 Squadron was redeployed to protect Hornchurch during these attacks.
 Although many bombs missed the target, damage was still inflicted.
 No. 72 Squadron, after repeated sorties, returned to action once more, describing the day in their logbook simply as: